msuli1120/zoostaff/README.md

 # Zoostaff

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
+A simple app for zoo staff

+## Planning

+1. Specs
+  * 1: Able to display animal list (list-component)
+  * 2: Able to add a new animal (edit-component)
+  * 3: Able to edit name, age and dislikes by clicking name
+  * 4: Use fire base
+  * 5: Retrieve data from database
+  * 6: Able to add a new animal to database

+## Installation

+* `git clone https://github.com/msuli1120/zoostaff` this repository
+* `cd zoostaff`
+* `npm install`
+* `bower install`

 ## Development server